-Fillers are relied on for a number of electrical cables, because of how they provide a more round and smoother construction.
+Fillers are relied on for a number of electrical cables, because of how they provide a rounder and smoother construction.
 Another important thing to note is electrical fillers help strengthen the cable, so when a cable is moved it can do so easily.
-Fillers lastly support the cables outer layers, while increasing the constructions flexibility.
+Fillers lastly support the cables outer layers, while increasing the flexibility of the construction.